tsellam/findviews/README.md

 ## WARNING

-Beware - the recommendations of findviews must be taken with a huge grain of salt.
-Some of its views are absurd - they are artifacts of the algorithms, or the system just "got lucky" and made totally spurious findings.
+Beware: the recommendations of findviews must be taken with a huge grain of salt.
+Some of its views are absurd.
+They are artifacts of the algorithms, or the system just "got lucky" and made totally spurious findings.
 Inversely, *findviews will almost surely miss important aspects of the data*.